taih304/Linux-Shell/Physical layer/File system/File hierarchy.md

 iface lo inet loopback
 ```
 **auto lo** instructs the system to automatically bring up the **loopback interface** (lo) during the boot process.

+**iface lo inet loopback** configures the loopback interface (lo) with the inet address family (IPv4) to operate as a loopback device.

 ## modules

 ``/etc/modules`` file is used for kernel modules to load at boot time.